intel/neural-compressor/docs/tutorial.md

 ```

-# The interface is similiar for different TensorFlow models
+# The interface is similar for different TensorFlow models
 1. TensorFlow checkpoint: see [tf_example4](../examples/helloworld/tf_example4)
-2. Enable benchmark for performanace and accuracy measurement: see [tf_example5](../examples/helloworld/tf_example5)
+2. Enable benchmark for performance and accuracy measurement: see [tf_example5](../examples/helloworld/tf_example5)
 3. TensorFlow slim model: see [tf_example3](../examples/helloworld/tf_example3), while to quantize a slim .ckpt model we need to get the graph first, see [README](../examples/helloworld/tf_example3/README.md).